mcortt/Ozzi/README.md

 Extension for Firefox and Edge that searches IOCs from common OSINT sources.

 # Usage
-On launch, via noraml launch or keyboard shortcut <Ctrl + Shift + F>, you can paste or type in an IP, file HASH (either MD5, SHA1, or SHA256), URL, or a port number
+On launch, via click or keyboard shortcut <Ctrl + Shift + F>, you can paste or type in an IP, file HASH (either MD5, SHA1, or SHA256), URL, or a port number
 1. Launch extension - click icon or keyboard shortcut <Ctrl + Shift + F>
 2. Type or paste the IOC
     * IP address